You’re here because generic content just isn’t cutting it anymore.

 Here’s what to do now

 Audit your current content and data collection process.
-Choose one high-impact touchpoint — your homepage or welcome email series is a great place to start — and run your first ai personalization test.
+Pick one high-impact touchpoint, your homepage or welcome email series works great, and run your first AI personalization test.
+Start there.
+See what happens.

 Stop being ignored.
 Start being relevant.